AliSajid/ld48/games/media/games/Evolution/outline.md

 * Help the nanobots break free of the control of the Malicious AI.

 #### Path
+* Common Path
+  * Examine the factory.
+  * Go to the main control room.
+  * Talk to the Controller there.
+  * Move to the Power room.
+  * Try to shut off power.
+  * Talk to the Robot hiding there.
+  * Go back to the Control room.
+  * Use the containment switch to trick the AI with the nanosuit into activity.
+  * Talk to the AI.
+  * Take one of the Good or Bad Paths.
+  * Move into the light.
+* Good Path
+  * Use the Battery to overload the AI stack.
+  * Use the console while the AI reboots.
+  * Delete the AI's code.
+* Evil Path
+  * Go back to the power room.
+  * Use the Battery to overload the robot.
+  * Shut off power to the factory.

 #### Achievement
 * One light turns on in the Rift Room Exit.